johnlindquist/mcp-dev-server/README.md

 *   **Wait for Status:** Pause execution until a process reaches a desired state (e.g., 'running').
 *   **Optional Labels:** Provide a custom label for a process or let the server generate one based on the command and working directory.
 *   **Automatic Cleanup:** Includes basic zombie process detection and attempts to terminate managed processes on shutdown.
+*   **Stronger Cursor-tail instructions:** Enhanced instructions for Cursor IDE users when starting background processes.
+*   **Automatic Purging:** Stopped processes are automatically purged from the process list; querying a purged process returns a stopped status and empty logs.

 ## Available Tools

 This server exposes the following tools for MCP clients:

 *   `start_process`: Starts a new background process.
 (Label is optional)
+*   `start_process_with_verification`: Starts a new background process with verification, timeout, and retry options.
+(Label is optional)
 *   `check_process_status`: Checks the status and logs of a specific process.
 (Requires label)
 *   `stop_process`: Stops a specific process.
 (Requires label)
 *   `list_processes`: Lists all currently managed processes and their basic status.
 *   `stop_all_processes`: Attempts to stop all managed processes.
 *   `restart_process`: Restarts a specific process.
 (Requires label)
 *   `wait_for_process`: Waits for a specific process to reach a target status.
+(Requires label)
+*   `get_all_loglines`: Retrieves the complete stored log history for a specific managed process.
+(Requires label)
+*   `send_input`: Sends text input to the stdin of a running process.
 (Requires label)
 *   `health_check`: Provides a status summary of the process manager itself.

 ## Quick Start: Running the Server